Mon language: Geographic distribution

 Southern Myanmar (comprising Mon State, Kayin State, and Tanintharyi Region), from the Sittaung River in the north to Myeik (Mergui) and Kawthaung in the south, remains a traditional stronghold of the Mon language.
 However, in this region, Burmese is favored in urban areas, such as Mawlamyine, the capital of Mon State.
 In recent years, usage of Mon has declined in Myanmar, especially among the younger generation.

-While Thailand is home to a sizable Mon population due to historical waves of migration, only a small proportion (estimated to range between 60,000 to 80,000) speak Mon, due to Thaification and the assimilation of Mons into mainstream Thai society.
+While Thailand is home to a sizable Mon population due to historical waves of migration, only a small proportion (estimated to range between 60,000 and 80,000) speak Mon, due to Thaification and the assimilation of Mons into mainstream Thai society.
 Mon speakers in Thailand are largely concentrated in Ko Kret.
 The remaining contingent of Thai Mon speakers are located in the provinces of Samut Sakhon, Samut Songkhram, Nakhon Pathom, as well the western provinces bordering Myanmar (Kanchanaburi, Phetchaburi, Prachuap Khiri Khan, and Ratchaburi).
 A small ethnic group in Thailand speak a language closely related to Mon, called Nyah Kur.
 They are descendants of the Mon-speaking Dvaravati kingdom.